 Figure 2: Example of a DIMS stream controlling a Timed Graphics stream, an audio and a video stream.

 In figures 1 and 2 above it is shown how Timed Graphics is simply a new parallel media type which can be controlled by, for example, DIMS, but need not be.

-The specification is split into a number of sections.
-Media components (i.e. the actual graphics) is defined in chapter 5.
-The layout of the graphics is defined in chapter 6.
-Chapters 7 and onwards define how these components work together and can be transmitted and/or stored.
+Timed graphics may be realized in one of two ways: SVG-based timed graphics or simple graphic embedding.
+In the SVG-based timed graphics, the layout and timing are controlled by the SVG scene.
+The transport and storage are inherited from DIMS.
+IN the simple graphic embedding realization, a binary representation format is defined to enable simple embedding of graphics elements.
+The transport over RTP and the storage in the 3GP file format are defined by this specification.

+5 SVG-based Timed Graphics

+6 Simple Graphics Embedding Timed Graphics

-5 Media definition
+6.1 Media definition

-5.1 Introduction
+6.1.1 Introduction